ZackWilde27/VulkanGameEngine/GameDocs.md

 # GameBegin()

-This function is called when the game first starts up
+This function is called when the game first starts up, and returns the packing mode

 The first thing you need to do is create your camera(s) and call ```SetActiveCamera()``` to pick one to render from
 ```lua